-Invest in a theme that is mobile friendly, SEO friendly, allows Google to crawl your website and gives you amazing flexibility to choose a lovely design that will help you to rank higher in Google!
+Invest in a theme that is mobile-friendly, SEO friendly, allows Google to crawl your website, and gives you amazing flexibility to choose a lovely design that will help you to rank higher in Google!

 You won’t regret it…

-Almost 70% of world’s population browse on their mobiles.
-And if your website isn’t mobile friendly, imagine how many people you are driving away…
+Almost 70% of the world’s population browse on their mobiles.
+And if your website isn’t mobile-friendly, imagine how many people you are driving away…

 Ewww…. this blows!